Accessibility

 Presentation attributes, including information, structure, and relationships, must be programmatically determined or presented in the text.

-At Muttii, we ensure that any additional data collection occurs only for agreed purposes with full transparency at every step.
-I also focus on making information accessible through Assistive Technologies (AT), so that tools such as a screen reader or a magnifier are allowed to describe content based on users’ preferences.
+Muttii prioritize transparency and ensure that any additional data collection is only conducted for agreed-upon purposes.
+We are committed to making information accessible through Assistive Technologies (AT), enabling tools like screen readers or magnifiers to describe content according to users’ preferences.

-All graphics we use-headings, captions, labels, forms, and links-all are attributed so navigation is smooth.
-In case the graphics lack explicit programmatic identifiers, we provide alternative text labels in bold or italics so readers know what the graphics are referring to.
+We ensure all graphics—including headings, captions, labels, forms, and links—are properly attributed to facilitate smooth navigation.
+If graphics lack explicit programmatic identifiers, we provide alternative text labels in bold or italics to clarify what the graphics represent.

-Reaching out to us today for a fully accessible and user-friendly digital experience.
+Contact us today to explore a fully accessible and user-friendly digital experience.

 Meaningful Sequence

-Although the navigation order-the way that users navigate their way through the interactive elements – might differ from the reading order, the reading order needs to reflect the content’s meaning accurately.
-Non-critical objects such as side navigation may not be a problem in terms of accessibility, but what matters is that the reading sequence is correct for it to be accessible.
+While the navigation order—how users interact with elements—may differ from the reading order, the reading order must accurately reflect the content’s meaning.
+Non-essential elements like side navigation may not significantly impact accessibility, but it is crucial that the main reading sequence is correct to ensure the content is accessible.

 Sensory Characteristics